 Pressure canning (and you must pressure can it since its low acid) chili is simple:

 - Cook Chili to your taste

 - Prepare jars, lids, and rings as you would for canning anything.

 - Spoon chili in jars to 1 inch head-space

 - Can per manufactures instruction for your canner

 - Process at 10 lbs. pressure for 90 lbs. in pint jars

 - (Notice no info for quarts?
-That is because it’s hard to find a safe recipe for homemade recipes so I err on the side of caution.)
+It’s hard to find a safe recipe for homemade recipes.
+Because of this I err on the side of caution.